-The identification and effective management of risk, including calculated risk-taking, is viewed as an essential part of the Group's approach to creating long-term shareholder value.
 The Board has adopted an overarching Risk Management Policy which is available on the Company's website.
 This Policy identifies the risk management framework adopted by the Company to ensure that risks are identified, understood, managed and minimised to the extent relevant to the sector in which it operates.
-This framework is designed to ensure that strategic, operational, legal, reputation, financial and business risks are identified, assessed, monitored and managed to produce better performance outcomes.
+The Company has identified a series of operational risks which the Company believes to be inherent in the industry in which the Company operates having regard to the Company's circumstances (including financial resources, prospects and size).
+These are identified in the Risk Management Policy and include environmental, social and governance risks.

-Strategic and operational risks are reviewed at least bi-annually as part of the strategic planning, business planning, forecasting and budgeting process.
+As a mineral exploration company, there are a number of material environmental or social sustainability risks that could adversely affect the Company and the achievement of its strategic objectives.
+The Company is subject to, and responsible for ensuring compliance with various environmental laws and regulations to ensure activities do not cause environmental harm.
 Risks are managed by setting appropriate levels and areas for risk retention and, where appropriate, through the use of insurance or other forms of risk mitigation or transfer, and by setting policies or procedures to cover management accounting, financial reporting, project appraisal and approval, environment, health and safety, information technology, security, compliance and other key risk areas.